vg-json-data/sm-json-data/strats.md

 A strat with a `comeInWithSpark` condition should include a `shinespark` requirement in its `requires`.

-A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveCharged`, or `leaveWithRunway` condition on the other side of the door:
+A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveShinecharged`, or `leaveWithRunway` condition on the other side of the door:

-- A match with `leaveWithSpark` or `leaveCharged` is always valid and does not come with any implicit requirements.
+- A match with `leaveWithSpark` or `leaveShinecharged` is always valid and does not come with any implicit requirements.
-- A match with `leaveWithRunway` comes with the following implicit requirements (the same as for `comeInCharged`) for actions to be performed in the previous room:
+- A match with `leaveWithRunway` comes with the following implicit requirements (the same as for `comeInShinecharged`) for actions to be performed in the previous room:
   - A `canShinecharge` requirement is included based on the runway length.
 This includes a `SpeedBooster` item requirement as well as a check that the effective runway length is enough that charging a shinespark is possible.
   - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
-The minimally required heat frames are calculated the same way as in `comeInCharging`, except here with `comeInCharged` there is no second runway to combine with.
+The minimally required heat frames are calculated the same way as in `comeInShinecharging`, except here with `comeInShinecharged` there is no second runway to combine with.
   - If the previous door environment is water, then `Gravity` is required.

 #### Example